cknd/stackprinter/README.md

 # Better tracebacks

 This is a more helpful version of Python's built-in exception message: It shows more code context and the current values of nearby variables.
-This answers many of the questions I'd ask an interactive debugger: Where in the code was the crash, what's in the relevant local variables, and why was _that_ function called with _those_ arguments.
+That answers many of the questions I'd ask an interactive debugger: Where in the code was the crash, what's in the relevant local variables, and why was _that_ function called with _those_ arguments.
 It either prints to the console or gives you a string for logging.
 [It's for Python 3.](https://github.com/cknd/stackprinter/issues/2#issuecomment-489458606)

 ```bash
 pip install stackprinter